annabkr/rest-api-implementation/README.md

 # rest-api-implementation

-## Work in progress.
-Implementing a generic RESTful API in Go without any dependencies.
+Work in progress.

+Implementing a generic server + RESTful API in Go without any dependencies.